awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 In line with the Kubernetes community support for Kubernetes versions, Amazon EKS is committed to supporting at least four production\-ready versions of Kubernetes at any given time\.
 We will announce the end of support date of a given Kubernetes minor version at least 60 days before the end of support date\.
 Because of the Amazon EKS qualification and release process for new Kubernetes versions, the end of support date of a Kubernetes version on Amazon EKS will be on or after the date that the Kubernetes project stops supporting the version upstream\.

-Kubernetes supports compatibility between the control plane and nodes for up to two minor versions\.
-For example, 1\.16 nodes will continue to operate when orchestrated by a 1\.18 control plane\.
-For more information, see [Kubernetes version and version skew support policy](https://kubernetes.io/docs/setup/version-skew-policy/) in the Kubernetes documentation\.

 ### Frequently asked questions<a name="deprecation-faq"></a>

 **Q: How long is a Kubernetes version supported by Amazon EKS?**